NageshMange/Auto-Lock-Using-Bluetooth-Proximity/README.md

    cd bluetooth-screen-locker

 ⚙️ Configuration

-Open the script and update the following:
+Update the following values in `main.py`:

--TARGET_DEVICE_NAME = "ColorFit Cadet"
+- `TARGET_DEVICE_NAME = "ColorFit Cadet"`
--TARGET_DEVICE_ADDRESS = "F7:F6:DB:64:91:E8"
--SCAN_INTERVAL = 5
--GRACE_PERIOD = 15
--MIN_RSSI = -70
+  Name of your Bluetooth device (used for logging).

+- `TARGET_DEVICE_ADDRESS = "F7:F6:DB:64:91:E8"`
+  The MAC address of your device (used for identification).

+- `SCAN_INTERVAL = 5`
+  Time (in seconds) between each Bluetooth scan.

+- `GRACE_PERIOD = 15`
+  Time (in seconds) to wait before locking the screen after the device is lost.

+- `MIN_RSSI = -70`
+  Minimum acceptable signal strength (RSSI); lower means weaker signal.

 ▶️ Running the Script

- Simply run
+  Simply run:-
--python main.py
+- python main.py

 🧪 Tested On

--Windows 11
+- Windows 11
--ColorFit Cadet smartwatch
+- ColorFit Cadet smartwatch
--Python 3.11
+- Python 3.11

 🧠 Use Case

-Ideal for:
+Ideal for:-
--Preventing unauthorized access when you step away from your computer.
+- Preventing unauthorized access when you step away from your computer.
   Automatically locking your PC without relying on idle timers.

 📝 macOS/Linux support not included due to use of Windows-specific lock API (rundll32.exe).